ralight/gds2pov/readme.txt

 GDSTO3D is a collection of programs to process GDS2 layout files.

-GDS2 files are used for storing the geometrical and layer information for creating an IC.
+GDS2 files are used for storing the geometrical and layer information for creating an IC or MEMS device.
 If you do not what this is, GDSTO3D is probably of no interest to you!

 GDS2POV is a program to take a GDS2 layout file and output a POV-Ray scene description file of the GDS2 data.
 This allows the creation of attractive 3D pictures of a layout.
 POV-Ray is a completely free, cross platform ray tracer.
-It can be obtained from http://www.povray.org
+It can be obtained from http://www.povray.org/

 GDSOGLVIEWER is an OpenGL viewer that can show GDS2 files.
 It's not very good yet!